Alina Alam - an Inspiration

 It was with this thought, that Mitti Café was born, with the hope of providing employment to the physically and mentally disabled.
 What started with a single employee – Kirti – in Hubli, is now the tale of 100+ hopeful men and women, who have found their niche under Alina.

-I have had the pleasure of coming in contact with Alina through my internship with Social Venture Partners (SVP), a philanthropist institution that is currently supporting the growth of Mitti Café.
+I had the pleasure of coming in contact with Alina through my internship with Social Venture Partners (SVP), a philanthropist institution that is currently supporting the growth of Mitti Café.
 Over the last few months, I have heard this very story, and the tales of her resilient employees three times, and each time, I am left with a chill creeping down my spine, feeling unsettled but simultaneously heart-warmed and absolutely amazed.
-Work with SVP is sufficient and exceptionally satisfying, and I am already working alongside other non-profits.
+Working with SVP was very enriching.
 However, I’m waiting (fingers crossed) for an opportunity to work for the lady whose empathy, courage and determination have touched my heart immensely.
 I would not be exaggerating if I called Alina Alam one of my role models.

 As the plight of the world, and of humanity, worsens, I believe that it is our obligation to work towards a cause we believe in.
 I spent a large part of the previous year feeling small, inconsiderate and worthless, trying to figure out how I could do something as impactful as the Alina Alams of the world.
 It took some time before I realised that I need not begin with a bang.
 A cliché Hindi phrase reads, “Boond boond se sagar bharta hai”.
 This roughly translates to “every drop contributes to filling the ocean”.
 Not everybody needs to have an epiphany and the courage to put aside everything in their life to prioritise the growth of others.
 A small change is still a change.